boctulus/proper-input/README.md

 ```

 Useful for selecting years, ensuring only valid years within the specified range are entered.

-Contributing
+# Contributing

-Contributions are welcome.
+Everyone is welcome to contribute.
 Please open an issue to discuss major changes before submitting a pull request.

-License
+# License

 MIT License